 A word of caution: Before finalizing and purchasing any Magento extensions, connect the developers to verify version compatibility and possible conflicts with the existing extensions.
 There is always a chance that an extension could cause errors and impact page load speed.
 Thus, the expert advice is to limit the Magento extensions on the store to an absolute minimum.

 Magento extensions can cost you around $50 to $500, with the Magento pricing varying from development agency to agency and the feature set of the extensions.

 As with themes, you can opt for building the extensions from scratch.
 However, this requires a dev team that has expert level Magento knowledge and expertise of working with Magento core.
 The cost of custom-built Magento extensions is generally higher than custom-built themes.

 Online stores require a brand image to differentiate them from the competition.
 This includes a brand color scheme, logo and associated visual elements (collectively known as the Brand Collateral).
 Similarly, in this age of visual media, a store needs high-resolution product images and videos to attract visitors and persuade them to make a purchase.
-All this requires the services of a competent graphics artist that generally charges $23 – $25 per hour.
+These require the services of a competent graphic artist, who generally charges $23 – $25 per hour.